S3-working-group/s3-practical-guide/slides.md

 Domains need to be accounted for by people, but exist independently.

-Building an organization from domains defined along organizational drivers facilitates effective collaboration by creating enabling constraints and clear and logical parameters for accountability.
+Building an organization from domains defined in relation to organizational drivers facilitates effective collaboration by creating enabling constraints with clear and coherent parameters for accountability.

 ---